 If you want to see Crocodiles, take a trip on the Lady Douglas

-She’s a beautiful boat, purpose built for lazy cruises on Dickson’s Inlet, she has plenty of shade and you can truly enjoy a comfortable ride, wine glass in hand.
-A complimentary glass of something is included in the price, along with snacks, their chocolate cake is yummy!
-There is an on board toilet, that makes a big difference if you are travelling with children.
+She’s a beautiful boat, purpose-built for lazy cruises on Dickson’s Inlet, she has plenty of shade and you can truly enjoy a comfortable ride, wine glass in hand.
+A complimentary glass of something was included in the price, along with snacks, their chocolate cake was yummy.
+There was an on-board toilet, that makes a big difference if you are travelling with children.

-The commentary that goes with the trip is what makes it for me, everything from local history to information on the boats you pass.
-This one sank in cyclone Yasi and has been sitting there ever since.
-Boo insisted I take this picture, the kid loves a good shipwreck.
+The commentary that goes with the trip is what made it for me, everything from local history to information on the boats you pass.
+This one below sank in cyclone Yasi and had been sitting there ever since.
+Boo insisted I take this picture.
+The kid loves a good shipwreck.

-There is plenty of information on our crocodiles and their habits, the Lady Douglas crew seem to know each one personally.
-This big male lurking in the mangroves is called Bandit, he got that label for raiding local fishermen’s crab pots.
+There is plenty of information on our crocodiles and their habits, the Lady Douglas crew seemed to know each one personally.
+This big male lurking in the mangroves was called Bandit, he got that label for raiding local fishermen’s crab pots.
 This is mud crab territory, try them, they’re delicious!

-There is a special treat for the children towards the end of the cruise, this is my boys’ favourite part.
+There was a special treat for the children towards the end of the cruise, this was always my boys’ favourite part.

 Wild Crocodile Spotting in Port Douglas